sebnitu/BaseWeb/README.md

 ![BaseWeb](http://f.cl.ly/items/201U3Y1g0c2M1u1Z3i0n/baseweb-banner.png "BaseWeb - A fresh front-end development framework.")

-#BaseWeb
-A fresh front-end development framework.

 ---

-## Documentation
-Documentation is currently being worked on and you can view them if you clone or download the repo.
-There will be an online version soon at [http://getbaseweb.com/](http://getbaseweb.com/).
+Currently v0.10.0

 ---

 ## About
-BaseWeb is a front-end development framework built to make building web based projects more enjoyable.
+BaseWeb is a Sass front-end development framework built to make working web based projects more enjoyable.
 It's focused on keeping your projects simple, organized and responsive.

 ---

+## Documentation
+Documentation is currently being worked on and you can view them if you clone or download the repo.
+There will also be an online version at [http://getbaseweb.com/](http://getbaseweb.com/).

+---

 ## To-Do

-* Setup the docs as the website for [http://getbaseweb.com/](http://getbaseweb.com/).
-* Add responsive styles for docs.
 * Add some form of change or development log, similar to [Cargo Devlog](http://cargocollective.com/devlog).
 * Incorporate [markdown-it](https://www.npmjs.com/package/markdown-it) node module for use with the dev log.
 * Figure out versioning using [Semantic Versioning 2.0.0](http://semver.org/).
 * `npm install` latest versions of node packages and fix any issues with build scripts.
+* Setup auto deployment for docs to [http://getbaseweb.com/](http://getbaseweb.com/).
+* Setup build script to auto generate our READE.me file.

 ---